Analog quantum chemistry simulation

-In conclusion, we demonstrate how to simulate quantum chemistry problems using cold atoms in optical lattices embedded in a cavity.
-We analyze the required conditions, and perform numerical simulations with the simplest atom and molecule models to assess the accuracy of the simulator, which is ultimately determined by the size of the lattice.
-Some of the elements and conditions required in this proposal are beyond the state of the art.
-However, the rapid progress of analog quantum simulation may well lead to the realization of the present ideas in the near future, motivated by its enormous potential impact in the determination of chemical structures, the understanding of reaction mechanisms, or the development of molecular electronics.
-Furthermore, with judicious changes in the implementation, e.g., different potential geometries, conditions (b-d) may be relaxed.
-We believe our proposal is a serious alternative to the fault-tolerant quantum computer required to solve the same problems.
-Furthermore, proof-of-principle versions of our setup, like in one or two dimensions, or with non Coulomb like potentials, can also be very valuable to benchmark different numerical techniques, develop new theoretical methods, or to reach a deeper understanding of the problems that appear in chemistry.
-The possibility of analog quantum simulations of quantum chemistry-like problems will strongly stimulate both theoretical and experimental research.
+We consider some practical issues for the implementation of these ideas (see Methods).
+As atomic species fulfilling the requirements we propose to use two isotopes of alkali-earth atoms, namely $^{87}Sr$ and $^{88}Sr$ for the fermions and bosons, respectively.
+The quantum simulator can be initialized by using adiabatic preparation, where the hopping, nuclear attraction, and interactions are sequentially turned on.
+We also propose to read out the physical properties by measuring the total energy of the system, by detecting the kinetic energy of the fermionic atoms under different conditions and repeating the measurements.
+In the Methods section we also analyze some sources of errors, and ways to circumvent them.
+We emphasize that some of the elements and conditions required in this proposal are beyond the state of the art.
+However, the rapid progress of analog quantum simulation may well lead to the realization of the present ideas in the near future, motivated by its potential impact in the determination of chemical structures, the understanding of reaction mechanisms, or the development of molecular electronics.
+Furthermore, with judicious changes in the implementation, e.g., different optical potential geometries, conditions (b-d) may be relaxed.
+Thus, we believe our proposal is a promising complementary approach to the fault-tolerant quantum computer required to solve the same problems.